MegBriers/MegBriers/README.md

 <h3 align="center">Hi 👋, I'm Meg</h1>
-<h3 align="center">An undergraduate studying Computer Science and Mathematics at the University of St Andrews</h3>
+<h3 align="center">A postgrad studying History of Science at the University of Cambridge</h3>

 - 🔭 I'm currently working on using Wikipedia data to try and evaluate how well represented networks of 19th century mathematicians are on the articles produced about them.